suyogn/Ezhtml/README.md

 ### Step 8: Now, Just Run project:

-All steps are done, run command **gulp** only and your CSS, JS & Images will optimize it.
+All steps are done, run command **gulp** and, you can check new **build** folder has been created in your project with optimized files like CSS, JS & Images and all.

 ### How to make partial component